Phil25/DS3OptimalFashion/README.md

 * Allows to specify a whitelist for items you want to have.
 * Allows to specify a blacklist for items you want to exclude.
 * Allows to specify minimal difference from most optimal armor to find multiple sets.
-* Is optimized a bit better (especially when specifying min limits for multiple params, which prolly nobody uses)
+* Is optimized a bit better (especially when specifying min limits for multiple params, which prolly nobody uses).
 * Is not a website and ofc is still WIP.

 ## Features